roywong96/cnn_action_prediction/README.md

 - There are 3030 training and 2100 testing images containing 21 different actions under 5 action classes.
 - The analysis is first done by carrying out Exploratory Data Analysis where images generated from the data generator is visualized.

+# Data Preprocessing

+- Data preprocessing is done on the dataset to encode all the categorical variables of actions and their action classes using Keras.
+- Further pre-processing is done by splitting the train dataset into 20% test and 80% train set.
+- The train set is then further split into 80% training and 20% validation data which will be used for model evaluations and improvements.

 # Exploratory Data Analysis

 ![](https://github.com/roywong96/cnn_action_prediction/blob/master/images/diffSizeimages.png)